GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Entities.md

 * [Default configuration](#default-configuration)
 * [Creating entity types](#creating-entity-types)
 * [Establishing relationships](#establishing-relationships)

-## Default configuration
+## Entity types

+Administrators can define `entity` types, which segment `entities` logically.
+These types define the rules around how entities may relate to each other and what types of information they can hold.

 Iris comes with two predefined `entity` types:

 * Client
 * Person

 These `entity` types can be renamed or removed.
-In the default configuration, a User is a child of Client, allowing records of those types to be linked together.
+In the default configuration, a Person is a child of Client, allowing records of those types to be linked together.

 ## Creating entity types